jsokpo/front-end-video-app/README.md

 ***Video Portal backend***

 This is the backend API code that needs to be consumed by front-end applications.
+The application allows users to login to the system and rate videos based on their satisfaction and content.

 All front-end related files are located in "/client" folder.